lanangwisana/lanangwisana/README.md

 - 👋 Hi, I’m @lanangwisana
-- 👀 I’m interested in UI/UX and website development
+- 👀 I’m interested in UI/UX, website and mobile development
 - 🌱 I’m currently learning Mobile Programming using dart and flutter
 - 💞️ I’m looking to collaborate on Pt.
 Telekomunikasi Indonesia
 - 📫 How to reach me 085792368947(WA), @lanangwisana(ig), lanangwisana@gmail.com (email)